 Expatriates are able to purchase health cards.
 The costs are still low and do not come close to meeting the actual cost of health care services.
 Healthcare costs in the private sector are largely out-of- pocket payment with the exception of some banks, private companies and the oil sector which subsidise their employees’ medical coverage in the private sector.

 Doctors and hospitals expect immediate cash payment for health services.

 Emergency ambulance services in Qatar are centralised through the 999 Emergency system.
 Calls can be answered in English and Arabic.
 Ambulance cases are usually directed into the public hospital system.
 Response times are very efficient country-wide, but especially in Doha.
 Helicopter emergency rescue services are available across the country.
 Qatar Red Crescent operates their own private patient transportation services.

 The NHA, working to international standards, controls the manufacturing and marketing of drugs.
 There are numerous pharmacies in Qatar, with some having late opening hours.

 Non-natives, and those who are not used to searing summertime temperatures, can be susceptible to sunstroke and sunburn as temperatures often reach 50°C during the summer months.
 Dehydration is also something to be aware of.
 Respiratory problems arise due to the dust and sand in the air.
-For some expatriates, alcoholism is also a condition that has been noted by the medical staff of Qatar.
+For some expatriates, alcohol abuse is a prevalent problem that has been noted by the medical staff of Qatar.